niels-demeyer/immo-ml/README.md

 ## environment variables 🔑

-1. make an .env file with the following:
+1. make an .env file with the following credentials for your PostgreSQL database:

    ```
    DB_NAME=YourDB